How To Stop Comparing Yourself To Others

 That train of thought continues to go in circles.
 Depression has been triggered by looking at some harmless photos.
 It’s times like these when it’s important to know how to stop comparing yourself to others.

-Do not compare yourself to others or question your life while coming from a state a fear – while looking at life through a pessimistic lens.
+Do not compare yourself to others or question your life while coming from a state of fear – while looking at life through a pessimistic lens.
 That practice is dangerous.

 Enjoy Competing Against Yourself